snikidev/ai-chatbot-azure/README.md

 </a>

 <p align="center">
-  A fork of [An Open-Source AI Chatbot Template](https://github.com/vercel/ai-chatbot).
+  A fork of <a href="https://github.com/vercel/ai-chatbot" target="_blank">An Open-Source AI Chatbot Template</a>.
 Everything is the same, but repurposed for Azure.
 </p>

 <p align="center">